This post may contain affiliate links. Please read our disclosure policy.

 -

-Add ground beef to the vegetables, and cook over medium-high heat, crumbling with the back of a spoon, until there is no longer any pink.
+Add ground beef to the vegetables and cook until there is no longer any pink.
 Drain excess fat.

 -

-Add ¾ cup water and taco seasoning to the beef in the skillet and bring to a boil.
-Reduce heat and simmer until sauce thickens.
+Add ¾ cups water and taco seasoning to the beef in the skillet, bring to a boil, and simmer until the sauce thickens.

 -

-In a small bowl mix together the Bisquick mix and ⅔ cup water to make a soft dough.
+In a separate bowl, mix together the Bisquick mix and ⅔ cup water to make a soft dough.
 Press the dough into the bottom and up the sides about ½ inch in the prepared baking dish.
-The dough was a little sticky so I used parchment paper to press it out on the bottom, and I used a spatula to bring it up the sides.

 -

-In a small bowl mix together the mayonnaise, the sour cream, and half the cheddar and jack cheeses.
+In a small bowl, mix the mayonnaise, the sour cream, and half the cheddar and jack cheese.
 Set aside.

 -

-Spread the ground beef mixture evenly over the biscuit layer, then top with a layer of the sliced tomatoes.
-Evenly sprinkle the green chilies over the tomatoes.
-Spread an even layer of the the sour cream mixture over the green chilies.
-Sprinkle top with remaining cheese.
+Spread in the following order: the ground beef mixture evenly over the biscuit layer, then top with a layer of the sliced tomatoes.

 -